Types of Symmetries of Knots: Symmetric knots

 \begin{remark} In the case of a hyperbolic knot $K$, combining Theorem \ref{th:BZ}, Proposition \ref{pr:generalPropAboutHyperbolic3Manifolds} and Theorem \ref{pr:uniquenessOfLifting} assures us that, up to conjugacy by $\Diff_0(S^3, K)$, there is a unique maximal finite subgroup $G \subset \Diff(S^3, K)$, and this finite subgroup maps isomorphically to $\pi_0(\Diff(S^3, K))$, the full symmetry group of the knot. \end{remark}

-\begin{remark} In general, $\pi_0(\Diff(S^3, K))$ is infinite: \cite[Proposition 2.7]{Sakuma2} gives an example of a knot $K$ for which $\pi_0(\Diff(S^3, K))$ acts on $(S^3, K)$ by diffeomorphisms but not by isometries, and therefore the group cannot be finite by (e.g.) Theorem \ref{pr:allGsymmetricKnotsEquivIsometry} below. \benw{The observation about two different symmetries not being simultaneously realized by isometries belongs later, put it in section 6.
-There \emph{is} a lift to $\Diff$, but not to isometries.} \end{remark}
+In general, $\pi_0(\Diff(S^3, K))$ is infinite: \cite[Proposition 2.7]{Sakuma2} gives an example of a knot $K$ for which $\pi_0(\Diff(S^3, K))$ acts on $(S^3, K)$ by diffeomorphisms but not by isometries, and therefore the group cannot be finite by (e.g.) Theorem \ref{pr:allGsymmetricKnotsEquivIsometry} below.
+Nonetheless, \cite{Flapan1986} proves that, except for torus knots, there are only finitely many conjugacy classes of finite subgroups of $\Diff(S^3, K)$, and \textit{a fortiori} there are only finitely many conjugacy classes of finite subgroups of $\pi_0(\Diff(S^3, K))$.